 Wins: Gerrit Cole (13)

 Hits: David Fletcher (149)

 Home runs: Shohei Ohtani (41)

 Stolen bases: Shohei Ohtani (20)

 Saves: Raisel Iglesias (27)

 ERA: Shohei Ohtani (3.00)

 Don't miss our champion handicappers' free picks and expert baseball picks today.
-And if you enjoyed these San Diego Padres - Los Angeles Angels predictions, be sure to drop by every day for our daily MLB projections and previews.
+And if you enjoyed this New York Yankees - Los Angeles Angels prediction, be sure to drop by every day for our daily MLB projections and previews.